 Tenants should not be served with a Notice Seeking Possession until the landlord has established contact with the tenant and spoken to the tenant.

-Helpful things to note:
+Helpful things to note for the eviction process:

 - Where a landlord has failed to take timely action, the tenant is likely to ignore paying the rent.